-NOTICE IS HEREBY GIVEN that an annual and special meeting of shareholders (the "Meeting") of Talon Metals Corp. (the "Company" or "Talon") will be held at Suite 100, One Financial Place, Lower Collymore Rock, St. Michael, Barbados on June 23, 2021 at 9:00 a.m.
+NOTICE IS HEREBY GIVEN that an annual and special meeting of shareholders (the "Meeting") of Talon Metals Corp. (the "Company" or "Talon") will be held at Suite 100, One Financial Place, Lower Collymore Rock, St. Michael, Barbados on June 22, 2023 at 10:00 a.m.
 (Barbados time) for the following purposes:

-- 1. to receive the audited consolidated financial statements of the Company for the financial year ended December 31, 2020, together with the report of the auditors thereon; - 2. to appoint auditors and to authorize the directors to fix their remuneration; - 3. to elect directors for the ensuing year; - 4. to consider, and if deemed advisable, pass a resolution to authorize the Company to effect a combination of the Common Shares (the "Consolidation") on the basis of one (1) post-Consolidation common share of the Company ("Common Share") for up to ten (10) pre-Consolidation Common Shares (the "Consolidation Ratio"), as determined by the Board, in its sole discretion; and - 5. to transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.
+- 1. to receive the audited consolidated financial statements of the Company for the financial year ended December 31, 2022, together with the report of the auditors thereon; - 2. to appoint auditors and to authorize the directors to fix their remuneration; - 3. to elect directors for the ensuing year; - 4. to consider, and if deemed advisable, pass a resolution to authorize the Company to effect a combination of the Common Shares (the "Consolidation") on the basis of one (1) post-Consolidation common share of the Company ("Common Share") for up to ten (10) pre-Consolidation Common Shares (the "Consolidation Ratio"), as determined by the Board, in its sole discretion; - 5. to consider and, if deemed advisable, approve a resolution, the full text of which is set out in the accompanying management proxy circular ("Circular"), to confirm, ratify and approve the amended and restated shareholder rights plan of the Company; and - 6. to transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.

-The attached management proxy circular ("Circular") sets forth a description of the matters referred to above.
+The attached Circular sets forth a description of the matters referred to above.
 A copy of the Circular, form of proxy ("Form of Proxy") and a supplemental mailing list card accompany this Notice of Meeting.

-Only registered shareholders at the close of business on May 19, 2021, who either personally attend the Meeting or who have completed and delivered a Form of Proxy, in the manner and subject to the provisions described in the Circular, shall be entitled to vote or to have their Common Shares voted, as the case may be, at the Meeting.
+Only registered shareholders at the close of business on May 12, 2023, who either personally attend the Meeting or who have completed and delivered a Form of Proxy, in the manner and subject to the provisions described in the Circular, shall be entitled to vote or to have their Common Shares voted, as the case may be, at the Meeting.